AnyBody-Research-Group/AnyPyTools/docs/paper/paper.md

 Modeling System [@Lund2015-ix, @Lund2012-ty].
 In this work AnyPyTools was used to orchestrate large number of model simulations and distribute the load over multiple processors, as well as collect the results directly in Python and investigate the sensitivity of the model predictions.
-The library have evolved over time to also include a pytest plugin for running unit tests on AnyScript files (`test_*.any`) similar to how unit-tests are used for python.
+The library has evolved over time to also include a pytest plugin for running unit tests on AnyScript files (`test_*.any`) similar to how unit-tests are used for python.

-The AnyPyTools library has been used in a large number for scientific publications over the last 5 years.
+The AnyPyTools library is available on both PyPI and conda.
+It has been downloaded more than 20.000 times from the conda-forge channel and has been used in a large number of scientific publications over the last 5 years [@De_Pieri2018-py, Oliveira2017-by, Oliveira2013-ec, Oliveira2013-xi, Lund2015-ix]

-The source code for AnyPyTools has been archived to Zenodo with the linked DOI: [@Lund2018-jm]
+The source code for AnyPyTools are available on GitHub and releases are archived to Zenodo with the linked DOI: [@Lund2018-jm]

 # Acknowledgements